Ocean Organics NZ

 NICKI'S GUIDE FOR JUNE IN THE GARDEN

-Clear out old crops by cutting them at the base - leave those roots in place to decompose and nourish your soil.
-Minimal soil disturbance helps keep your underground ecosystems healthy.
-Prune back spent crops, deadhead flowering plants and get those compost piles going.
+Make compost and tidy the garden without "cleaning everything up".
+Leaves and plant material provide habitat for beneficial insects, while roots left in the soil continue to feed microbial life.
+Clear old crops by cutting them off at the base and leaving the roots to decompose.
+Minimal soil disturbance helps keep underground ecosystems healthy.
+Prune back spent crops, deadhead flowering plants, and get those compost piles going.

 To keep harvests ticking over, stagger your plantings.
 In June, you can still sow:

-Veggies – broad beans, broccoli, cabbage, cauliflower, kale, red and white onions, spring onions, radishes, silverbeet, spinach, parsley, rosemary, sage, thyme and, in the greenhouse, beetroot, bok choi, celery, lettuce, coriander, mizuna and rocket.
+Veggies – broad beans, broccoli, cabbage, cauliflower, kale, onions, spring onions, radishes, silverbeet, spinach, parsley, rosemary, sage, thyme and, in the greenhouse, beetroot, Asian greens, celery, lettuce, coriander, mizuna and rocket.

-Companion flowers – alyssum, borage, calendula, cornflowers, stock, violas, and poppies.
-These add colour to the winter garden and support pollinators too.
+Companion flowers – alyssum, borage, calendula, cornflowers, stock, violas and poppies.
+These add winter colour while supporting pollinators and beneficial insects.

 Seed catalogues are my winter gardening fix when all else is said and done.